ericsu14/AGCraft/AGCraftPlugins/README.md

 Note that ``<name>`` could be anything; <b>it is entirely up to you on what you want to name your warp locations. </b> In addition, the ``private`` specifier after ``<name>`` ensures that the locations you set <i>can only be seen and accessed by you.</i>

-Once you set your own location using `/setlocation <name> private`, you now free to use ``/warp location <name>`` to warp back to your awesome house in the middle of the village any time!
+Once you set your own location using `/setlocation <name> private`, you now free to use ``/warp <name>`` to warp back to your awesome house in the middle of the village any time!

 - Lost track of your locations?
 Don't worry!
 Simply use `/getlocations private or /getlocations` to list all registered locations that are privately set by you!
 - Want to remove a location from the registry?
 Simply use ``/removelocations <name> private`` to remove that location from your list.